Here in California

 I walk in the badlands for both body and soul.
 The long walks up and down the ridges, over faint game trails keep me in shape and bring me home tired and sore.
 The badlands also serve as a salve for my spirit.
 My walks have seen me through losses and difficult times.
 The simple act of walking over these eroded hills has allowed me to come to terms with difficult choices, accepting what I cannot change and understanding what I can.
 The cool breezes and hawks allow me to return home more tranquil than when I walked out the door.

 I live at the edge of town, my back to my neighbors and my face to the badlands.
 I admit that I do not read the local paper, know the name of our mayor nor can I address the latest civic controversy.
-I do however, know where game trails begin and end, am able to discuss the coyotes howling at night, describe a circling hawk and live the changing seasons.
+I do however, know where game trails begin and end, am able to discuss the coyotes howling at night, describe a circling hawk and embrace the changing seasons.
 I will continue to walk out my door, cross the road and take long walks along the ridges and into the arroyos of the badlands.